How to Keep Homeschool RecordsJuly 24, 2020

-If your child is looking towards college after graduation, you should consider early college options like AP, Dual Credit or CLEP.
+If your child is looking toward college after graduation, you should consider early college options like AP, Dual Credit, or CLEP.
 Any of these early college options should be included on your child’s transcript and can be listed under “notes.”

-The best way to make your transcript look official is to use a template like this one.
+The best way to make your transcript look official is to use a template like this:

 Keep your transcript to two pages and get specific when you’re filling out the course information.
 For example, instead of putting “12th-grade History” put “Government and Economics.”
 To go a step above and beyond, get your transcript notarized.

 Other Helpful Articles for Homeschooling High School

 - Grade Book Spreadsheet and Report Card Template

 - Free Guide to Homeschooling High School